-- Core team members may share equal management and scientific roles in the projects. - The core team must have an excellent scientific track record demonstrating the ability to conduct the proposed research project. - Each Core Team member must submit a CV, which will form part of the evaluation. - Core Team members may appear in a key role (i.e., PI, Co-PI or Core Team Member) in a maximum of two proposals in this call.
+- Core team members may share equal management and scientific roles in the projects. - The core team must have an excellent scientific track record demonstrating the ability to conduct the proposed research project. - Each Core Team member must submit a CV, which will form part of the evaluation. - WWTF especially encourages young and female scientists to apply as PI. - A researcher may appear as a Core Team member (i.e., coordinating PI, co-PI) in a maximum of two proposals in this call.
 In case of three or more proposals with the same PI, WWTF will accept the first two proposals submitted.
 Involvement in other past / ongoing / granted WWTF projects does not impact upon eligibility to apply in this call.

-One PI must be the designated Principal Investigator and Coordinator (PI&C).
+One PI must be the designated Coordinating Principal Investigator (PI&C).
 He/she should be an expert in an area relevant to the topic of the proposal.

-• For legal and administrative reasons (funding contract, reporting), WWTF requires a PI&C to be defined.
+For legal and administrative reasons (funding contract, reporting), WWTF requires a PI&C to be named.

-- The PI&C must have an affiliation at a Viennese research institution, which will serve as a legal contract partner. - Included are researchers moving to Vienna who will have a Viennese affiliation in case of funding. - The PI&C must have an excellent scientific track record and a proven capability to manage projects.
+- The PI&C must have an affiliation at a Viennese research institution, which will serve as a legal contract partner.
+This also applies to researchers moving to Vienna, who will have a Viennese affiliation in case of funding. - The PI&C must have an excellent scientific track record and a proven capability to manage projects.